lixing123/ExtAudioFileConverter/README.md

 ## An iOS project to convert audio from any format to any format.</br>
-ExtAuioConverter is an implementation of the afconvert command on OS X, </br>
+ExtAudioConverter is an implementation of the afconvert command on OS X, </br>
 so this readme file uses some hints of afconvert help documentation.
 For example, LEI16 means little-endian signed int with 16 bit depth.

 ###How to use: